RJD02/CN-CSV-UI/README.md

 Map takes O(1).
 Array takes O(1)

 We can also go for a min heap construction, which will help reduce the searching time of least queried entry by O(1).
 But it will require a complex construct.
 Our main concern was to, cache the most used files and not fetch them fresh everytime user requests.
 Our caching system could include(could increase with number of servers), for e.g. 100 files.
 Sifting through 100 entries will not cost much, espcially when on every iteration we have O(1) calculation.
 This is bearable.

+The complete implementation can be found in (./util